 To start on strategy, we zone in on these key questions:

 What does the data tell us about how customers currently interact with their store?

 - How do we bridge the gap of where they are right now and where they want to go?

-This post will explore these three questions as it relates to Supply, our Grant for Growth winner.
+This post will explore these three questions as it relates to Supply, a growing ecommerce company we work with.
 By the end, you’ll have a better understanding of what components are required to craft a strong ecommerce strategy for your store.

 1. What are your ecommerce goals?